-Neuroticism/emotional stability is given a priority here on the big five traits.
-Based on the work of Psychologist Jerome Kagan, emotional instability could also be linked to an extremely introverted personality, MRI scans and studies in neurosciences have linked a high reactive Amygdala, part of the Limbic system in the brain to being introverted.
-This link gives an explanation of why many introverts tend to be more reactive to stresses and anxiety.
+Neuroticism/emotional stability and negative emotion is given a priority here on the big five traits.
+Based on the work of Psychologist Jerome Kagan, emotional instability could also be linked to an extremely introverted personality based on some research.
+MRI scans and studies in neurosciences have linked a high reactive Amygdala, part of the Limbic system in the brain to being introverted.
+This link gives an explanation of why many introverts tend to be more reactive and sensitive to stresses and anxiety.